PlaydateSquad/pd-achievements/docs/achievements.md

 ### achievements.advance(`string`: _achievement_id_, `int`: _advance_by_)

-Increases or decreases the achievement `achievement_id`'s completion score by `advance_by`.
+Increases or decreases the achievement `achievement_id`’s completion score by `advance_by`.
 Attempting this on an achievement without `progressMax` set throws an error.
-If the achievement's score reaches the max, the achievement will be granted.
+If the achievement’s score reaches the max, the achievement will be granted.
 If it falls below the max, the achievement will be revoked.

 Returns `true` on success, otherwise throws an error.

 ### achievements.advanceTo(`string`: _achievement_id_, `int`: _advance_to_)

-Sets the achievement `achievement_id`'s completion score to `advance_to` Attempting this on an achievement without `progressMax` set throws an error.
-If the achievement's score reaches the max, the achievement will be granted.
+Sets the achievement `achievement_id`’s completion score to `advance_to` Attempting this on an achievement without `progressMax` set throws an error.
+If the achievement’s score reaches the max, the achievement will be granted.
 If it falls below the max, the achievement will be revoked.

 Returns `true` on success, otherwise throws an error.